kapetan-io/querator/doc/adr/0008-naming-consistency.md

 * An *at* is a timestamp when something happened.
 Timestamps are of type `time.Time` and should always be in UTC.
   Examples are `CreatedAt`, `UpdatedAt`.

-If you have a type of `time.Duration` it should be named `<thing>Timeout` for example `ReservationTimeout`.
+If you have a type of `time.Duration` it should be named `<thing>Timeout` for example `LeaseTimeout`.
-However, if your type is `time.Time` then it should be named `ReservationDeadline`.
+However, if your type is `time.Time` then it should be named `LeaseDeadline`.
 This is consistent with many golang libraries like `context.Context`.
 For example, `context.WithTimeout(context.Context, time.Duration)`.

 #### Items vs Messages